CodingSaroj/FalconScriptingEngine/README.md

 /path/to/falcon examples/<ExampleName>.fali -e <ArgsForExample>
 ```

-Refer to the comment at the beginning of the corresponding example's `.fasm` file for information on what args should be passed.
+Refer to the comment at the beginning of the corresponding example's `.flas` file for information on what args should be passed.